jessicamacAL36/friday-11am-group-2/use-cases/UC04-top-n-global-countries.md

 * **2a.
 [Connection Failure]:** If the database link is broken, the System prints "Failed to connect to database" (after 10 retries) and terminates the use case.
 * **4a.
 [No Data Found]:** If the SQL query returns an empty result set (0 rows), the System prints: "No countries were retrieved from the database."
+* **6a.
+[No Data Found]:** If the SQL query returns an empty result set (0 rows) for the valid region, the System prints: "No countries were retrieved for the specified region."